caltechlibrary/eprinttools/epfmt.1.md

 epfmt is a command line program for pretty printing EPrint XML.
-It can also convert EPrint XML to and from JSON.
+It can also convert EPrint XML to and from EPrint as JSON or as a simplified JSON records for export to RDM.

 By default it reads from standard input and writes to standard out.

 epfmt EPrint XML (or JSON version) from